nguyentdnb95/ebook-trade-technical/technical-analysics-en.md

 principle permits us to arrive at an approximate time and level for them to attain the measuring line.
 The same rules apply (but measuring down, of course, from the lower left corner) to a descending move.
-Although application of the above formula does afford a fair estimate of the extent of move to be expected from a Triangle, it is neither as definite nor as reliable as the Head-and-Shoulders formula.
-Do not forget the impor- tant qualification that the Triangle has somehow lost a part of its potential strength if the breakout is delayed until prices are crowded into the apex.

 ![fig-063](./img/fig-063.png)
 **FIGURE 63.** On the basis of “fundamentals,” Revere was an attractive holding in